gregpalmr/dremio-backup-restore-on-kubernetes/README.md

 ## Step 1.
 Backup Dremio Coordinator node

+Use this step to backup the Dremio meta-data from a running Dremio Data Lake Instance.

+### Step 1.a.
+Run the Dremio backup command

 Launch a bash terminal session into the Dremio Coordinator pod

      $ kubectl exec -it dremio-master-0 -- bash